As it was at the overture and shall be at the exit music, bliss without end. Amen.

 The “actor” playing Lud has reached his boiling point over the race relations and continues the argument with the “actor” playing the President.
 Lines between the character and actor become intentionally blurred.
 The musical settles into disillusionment in “American Dreaming” an angry duet that further explores the actors’ frustrations as both angrily decide not to continue, which puts the play into a state of chaos and the “actors” into pure despondency.
 It takes the First Lady to bring the “play” back on track as the President admits that ultimately he wants to be proud of his country in spite of all the areas in which is has failed.
 The stirring finale “To Make Us Proud,” a choral anthem in the tradition of Candide’s “Make Our Garden Grow,” offers a musical resolution to the tension established in that opening prelude.
 Ken Howard’s last line resonates in the middle of the song, “By God, it’s beautiful.
 Edith, I don’t whether the problems of this country can ever be solved.
 But I do know one thing: that the man who lives in that house makes you believe they can be and for sure they never will be.”

 And curtain.
 The first night ran well over three hours.
 The reviews and word of mouth are not good.
 Variety deems the show “A Bicentennial Bore.”
-However, the show attracts considerable sell-out business, breaking setting a box office record at the Forrest Theatre in its last week before leaving for Washington.
-However, the Coca Cola, utterly embarrassed by the reception, starts to disassociate itself from the show removing its name from the billing (also takin the free Coke away from the rehearsal room).
-This musical about the problems of housekeeping would soon find itself with housekeeping problems of its own, with the director, choreographer and set/costume design all departing company.
+However, the show attracts sell-out business, breaking a box office record at the Forrest Theatre in its last week before leaving for Washington.
+However, the Coca Cola, utterly embarrassed by the reception, starts to disassociate itself from the show removing its name from the billing (also taking the free Coke out of the rehearsal room).
+This musical about the problems of housekeeping would soon find itself with housekeeping problems of its own, with the director, choreographer and set/costume designer all departing company.
 No two performances were the same until the show was frozen on Broadway, and by that point 1600 Pennsylvania Avenue was one of the highest profile failures for Lerner and especially Bernstein, who would never again compose for Broadway.

 Seth deconstructs “Glitter and Be Gay”